leomariga/ProactiveAgent/README.md

 ### 1. Decision Engine - "Should I Respond?"

-The **Decision Engine** analyzes multiple factors to determine if the AI should respond.
-Our default engine:
+The Decision Engine evaluates multiple factors to determine if the AI should respond:

-- **Context Analysis**: Evaluates questions, urgency keywords, and conversation flow
+- **Context Analysis**: Checks for questions, urgency keywords, and conversation flow
-- **Time Factors**: Considers elapsed time since the last user message
+- **Timing**: Considers elapsed time since the last user message
-- **AI Reasoning**: Leverages native AI decision-making capabilities
+- **AI Reasoning**: Uses native AI capabilities for intelligent decision-making
-- **Engagement Level**: Monitors user activity patterns and conversation intensity
+- **Engagement**: Monitors user activity patterns and conversation intensity

+> **💡 Customize Your Decision Engine**
-We have other engines that you can choose TODO LINK.
-You can also define your own Engine like using our abstract class TODO LINK. (essa frase pode ficar com um design diferente no readme)
+> We have other engines you can choose from and you can also define your own engine using our abstract base class.
+See the [Decision Engines](#decision-engines) section for details and examples.
-**TODO: See Multi-Factor Scoring for more info**:

 ### 2. Message Generation - "Respond"

-When the decision engine determines a response is appropriate, the agent:
-- Generates contextually appropriate responses
-- Considers conversation history and timing
+Generates appropriate responses considering conversation history and timing.
-- Maintains natural conversation flow
-- Triggers all registered response callbacks

 ### 3. Sleep Calculator - "How Long Should I Wait?"

-Finally, the **Sleep Calculator** determines optimal wait time before the next decision cycle.
-There are different Sleep Calculator available, for example:
+Determines the best wait time before the next decision cycle.
+Available options:

-- **AI-Based** (default): Uses AI to interpret natural language patterns like *"Respond in a frequency of a normal internet chat"* or *"You are a anxious person"*
+- **AI-Based** (default): Interprets natural language patterns like *"Respond like a normal chat"*
 - **Pattern-Based**: Keyword matching for different conversation states
-- **Function-Based**: Define your own function for adaptive timing
+- **Function-Based**: Custom timing functions
-- **Static**: Fixed intervals for predictable behavior
+- **Static**: Fixed intervals

+> **💡 Customize Your Sleep Calculator**
-You can also create your own SleepCalculator TODO LINK
+> You can also create your own SleepCalculator.
+See the [Sleep Calculators](#sleep-calculators) section for details and examples.

 <!-- Flow diagram placeholder -->
 <!-- <div align="center">